The Patient Process

 Payment can be made by cheque to Operations Abroad Worldwide Ltd or by bank transfer to our company account.

-All monies are then transferred by ourselves to the overseas hospital and hotel prior to your arrival so you do not need to worry about the financial aspects of your trip - you would only need to take with you any spending money.
+All monies are then transferred by ourselves to the overseas hospital prior to your arrival so you do not need to worry about the financial aspects of your trip - you only need to take your spending money.

-Once your payment has been received your flights are confirmed and your travel documentation is sent to you (which you need to take with you on your trip).
+Once your payment has been received your confirmation documentation is sent to you (which you need to take with you on your trip).

 5. Departure for your operation

-You will need to check in and board your designated flight.
-Wheelchair assistance is arranged for any patients who feel this would be helpful for them.
+You will need to check in and board your flight.
+Wheelchair assistance is arranged for any patients who need it.

 Upon arrival at the overseas airport you will be met by a representative from the hospital in the arrivals area.
-A hospital driver will then take you directly to the hospital or to your chosen hotel.
+A driver will then take you to the hospital.